 for insert with check (auth.jwt() ->> 'email' = author_email);

--- Authenticated users can update / delete their own posts
+-- Authenticated users can update/delete their own posts; admin can update/delete any

 create policy "update own" on posts